Restore Venice Blvd.

 Where the funds will go?
 Every penny will go towards activities designed to achieve our mission of restoring the third lanes for cars on Venice Blvd.
 NOW.

 How will the funds be spent?
-100% of the funds raised will be used for goods and services to support our community-driven campaign.
+100% of the funds raised will be used for goods and services to support our lawsuit and community-driven campaign.
 They include things like: advertising, graphic design, printing, mailings, web design, website maintenance, meeting facility rentals, event (protest) permits, lobbying and legal advice.